adobe/fetch/README.md

 * The `Response` object has an extra property `fromCache` which determines whether the response was retrieved from cache.
 * The `Response` object has an extra property `decoded` which determines whether the response body was automatically decoded (see Fetch option `decode` below).
 * `Response.headers.plain()` returns the headers as a plain object.
+* `Response.headers.raw()` returns the internal/raw representation of the headers where e.g. the `Set-Cokkie` header is represented with an array of strings value.
 * The Fetch option `follow` allows to limit the number of redirects to follow (default: `20`).
 * The Fetch option `compress` enables transparent gzip/deflate/br content encoding (default: `true`).
 * The Fetch option `decode` enables transparent gzip/deflate/br content decoding (default: `true`).